MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/setup-dev-environment.md

 You can find the new module under \\src\\modules\\super-content-block.

 > [!NOTE]
-> Once a module is cloned, you may need to fix up references in the code.
-Running **yarn start** will highlight any errors that need fixing.
+> After a module is cloned, you might have to fix up references in the code.
+You can run **yarn start** to highlight any errors that must be fixed.

 ## Preview modules